realnhl/Simple-Simulations-of-Vending-Machine/README.md

 # Simple-Simulations-of-Vending-Machine
-This is a simple simulations of a Vending Machine developed for course project.
+This is a simple simulations of a Vending Machine developed for course assignment.